 1912 saw the arrival of the patented, and very recognisable, adjustable spung seat which was used until 1958.

+1917 saw the military purchasing over 20,000 motorcycles.
 Surviving the Great Depression by controlled expansion by the late 1930’s Harley-Davidson was again producing motorcycles for the US Army and delivered more than 90,000 for military use.

 In 1941 the FL was introduced to the Harley-Davidson model line with its “Knucklehead” OHV engine that was changed to the “Panhead” engine in 1948 with aluminium cylinder heads and improved cooling.
 In 1949, the FL – being renamed the Hydra Glide in 1950 – was given a new front suspension featuring distinctive hydraulically damped telescopic forks.